 One type I saw at the supply store the other day was a series of mutant targets.
-There are also zombies which are very popular.
-I am not sure if they will frighten the kids or if the kids can imagine they are “offing” the monsters from their nightmares.
+There are also zombies, which are very popular.
+I am unsure if they will frighten the kids or if they can imagine they are “offing” the monsters from their nightmares.
 Regardless, they do look like lots of fun!

-If the monster looking mutants aren’t what you want to aim at with your children, there are always the traditional bulls-eye targets.
-I do tend to stear clear of them with a very novice shooter.
+If the monster-looking mutants aren’t what you want to aim at with your children, there are always the traditional bulls-eye targets.
+I do tend to steer clear of them with a very novice shooter.
 It sometimes makes them try too hard and discourages some if they are not on the dot with every shot.

 A “rewarding” target for many kids and adults is the plinker.
 The traditional plinker makes a sound as each shot hits.
 The kids gain confidence as they hear a reassuring sound with their shot.
-Some plinkers will re-set themselves when the shooter hits, spinning them one direction and then hit again spinning them back.
-The great thing is they last a long time and most basic ones we have found retail under $20.00.
-Be sure to check the caliber for use indicated with your plinker before you start shooting.
+Some plinkers will re-set themselves when the shooter hits, spinning them in one direction and then hitting again, spinning them back.
+The great thing is they last a long time; the most basic ones we have found retail under $20.00.
+Check the caliber for use indicated with your plinker before you start shooting.